 TLC sold millions of albums and filed for bankruptcy anyway (1995)

-Weeks after CrazySexyCool — which became the only album by a female group to go diamond — TLC filed for Chapter 11 bankruptcy with $3.5M in debt, each member reportedly taking home under $50,000 a year.
+Weeks after CrazySexyCool, which would go on to diamond certification in 2019, still the only album by a female group to get there as of 2026.
+TLC filed for Chapter 11 bankruptcy with $3.5M in debt, each member reportedly taking home under $50,000 a year.
 It's the textbook case of how recoupment leaves stars broke.

 Established by court ruling, regulator action, admission, or undisputed public record.